 San Francisco to Napa: 50 miles/ 80 km (1 hour)

 San Francisco to Sonoma: 45 miles/72 km (1 hour)

 San Francisco to Yosemite: 200 miles/322 km (3.5 hours)

 Travel Updates: COVID-19 (Coronavirus)

-The novel coronavirus (COVID-19) that began in late 2019 has spread across the globe, impacting travel throughout the world — including California.
+The novel coronavirus (COVID-19) that began in late 2019 has established itself across the globe, impacting travel throughout the world — including California.

-For more travel advisories and information, please refer to the U.S. Centers for Disease Control and Prevention’s Travel section.
-Also, here is a collection of local and regional tourism offices, where you can find advisories specific to that destination.
+For more travel advisories and information, please refer to California’s official Resilience Roadmap.
+Also, here is a collection of California’s local and regional tourism offices where you can find advisories specific to that destination.